Using dbt for Incremental Development on Lakehouse

 Scenario Description

-Prepare Source Table
+Prepare the Source Table

 Create a raw table and continuously import data through a data integration tool: